More than 4 out of 10 injuries and illnesses resulting in time away from work in 1998 were sprains and strains, most involving the back.

 These data are a product of the BLS Safety and Health Statistics program.
 Additional information is available from news release USDL 00-115, "Lost-worktime Injuries and Illnesses: Characteristics and Resulting Time Away From Work, 1998."

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Sprains, strains by far the most common injuries resulting in time away from work on the Internet at http://www.bls.gov/opub/ted/2000/may/wk1/art04.htm (visited May 23, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Sprains, strains by far the most common injuries resulting in time away from work at https://www.bls.gov/opub/ted/2000/may/wk1/art04.htm (visited November 29, 2023).